 Some other observations:

 — Preventive work isn’t really the norm.
 And that makes sense.
-Dental care isn’t expensive here, so if you have good teeth that you take care of, you won’t be making the dentist any money.
-He wants you in agony so he can do root canals and crowns and make a living.
+Routine dental care isn’t expensive here, so if you have good teeth that you take care of, you won’t be making the dentist any money.
+Dentists in France want you in agony so he can do root canals and crowns and make a living.
 No need to go digging around for tiny cavities.
-Just wait til you can see it on an x-ray or you’re writhing in pain!
+Just wait until you can see it on an x-ray or you’re writhing in pain!
 (Note: Generally if you have severe tooth pain, a dentist will do his/her best to fit you in sooner.
 They aren’t all masochists.)
 Dental care in France is more bare bones than what I was used to.

 — French people, like Americans, find dental care expensive.
-And if you don’t have a supplemental insurance that covers dental, anything more than a regular cleaning/exam will cost a bit (but nowhere near the cost of things in the US).
+If you don’t have a supplemental insurance that covers dental, anything more than a regular cleaning/exam will cost a bit (but nowhere near the cost of things in the US).
 A dental x-ray, exam and cleaning is about 50 euros total where I go, before insurance reimbursements.
 Even the root canal cost in France is about a third of what you’d pay in the USA.
 Oh happy day!

 — There is no little goodie bag at the end.
 I like free stuff.
 Or maybe it just felt better getting a goodie back in the USA when you drop several hundred bucks, or worse, in one fell swoop on your teeth.
 No free toothbrush, floss (the French don’t use it regularly because it’s not drilled into their heads as kids like it is in the U.S.) or toothpaste.
 What a bummer!
 That bag was proof that I survived!